-What to do for a Successful Microsoft Teams Roll-Out:
+What to do for a Successful Microsoft Teams Adoption:

 Run an Internal Pilot

-Microsoft Teams is so multi-faceted; the best way to understand the tool is to run an internal pilot with the IT team.
+Microsoft Teams is a multi-faceted productivity tool.
+The best way to understand the productivity app is to run an internal pilot with the IT team.
 This would help your internal support people understand the tool better and be more equipped to support the rest of the organization during roll-out.
-Remember, with Microsoft Teams there are a number of ways to allow only specific users to create Teams or even use the client application itself, so you can limit your pilot effectively.

 Get Executive Sponsorship